About this Notice

 We keep records for as long as required to provide the relevant Services.
-If you have opted-in to receive communications from us, you will remain on our list until you notify us.
+If you have opted-in to receive communications from us, you will remain on our list until you notify us that you have withdrawn that consent.
 We also keep records for our own legitimate interests, in accordance with legal requirements (4-10 years) and tax and accounting requirements (7 years to permanent).
 Rosters, meeting minutes, and other official association business documents are kept as a permanent record.

 Where required by law, personal data in the following documents will removed after the following time periods:

 - Event registration list and other records of attendance: 3 years